codechitti216/AIRL_Work/Theory/Notes/Transformations.md

-This will include the theory behind the transformations between every frame of references
+This will include the theory behind the transformations between every frame of reference

 # Frames of References
     - Earth Centered Intertial Frame